Alskuu/ML_Project/README.md

 Tailwind CSS for styling
 Modern development tools and best practices

-The machine learning class content are added by modifying the data in the server's index.ts file
+The machine learning class content is added by modifying the data in the server's index.ts file.